DragonMinded/sm2museca/readme.md

 ## Header Tags

 * ``TITLE`` - The title of the song as it shows in-game.
-This can be any unicode characters, including english, kana or kanji.
+This can include all sorts of characters, including english, kana or kanji.
+Various accented latin characters may not render correctly due to particulars about how the game handles certain character sets, though.
-* ``TITLETRANSLIT`` - The title of the song as sounded out in katakana, with dakuten and in half-width.
+* ``TITLETRANSLIT`` - The title of the song as sounded out, written in half-width katakana (dakuten allowed).
 This is used for title sort.
 There are converters which take any english and give you the katakana, and converters that go from full-width to half-width katakana.
 Use them!
 * ``ARTIST`` - The artist of the song as it shows in-game.
-This can be any unicode characters, including english, kana or kanji.
+This can include all sorts of characters, including english, kana or kanji.
+Various accented latin characters may not render correctly due to particulars about how the game handles certain character sets, though.
-* ``ARTISTTRANSLIT`` - The artist of the song as sounded out in katakana, with dakuten and in half-width.
+* ``ARTISTTRANSLIT`` - The artist of the song as sounded out, written in half-width katakana (dakuten allowed).
 This is used for artist sort.
 There are converters which take any english and give you the katakana, and converters that go from full-width to half-width katakana.
 Use them!
-* ``SUBTITLETRANSLIT`` - This maps to the ``ascii`` element in music-info.xml, and defaults to "``dummy``".
-Can (and should) be left blank.
+* ``SUBTITLETRANSLIT`` - Can (and should) be omitted.
+This maps to the ``ascii`` element in music-info.xml, and defaults to "``dummy``" if no value is provided.
 * ``MUSIC`` - Path to an audio file to be converted.
 Use any format supported by ffmpeg.
 * ``SAMPLESTART`` - Number of seconds into the above music to start the preview.
 The converter will auto-fade in and convert to a preview song.
 * ``SAMPLELENGTH`` - Number of seconds after the start to continue playing the preview before cutting off.
-The game tends to use 10-second previews, so its wise to stick with that.
+The game tends to use 10-second previews, so it's wise to stick with that.
 * ``OFFSET`` - Number of seconds to offset the chart relative to the start of the music.
 Use this to sync the game to the chart.
 * ``BPMS`` - What BPM the chart is at.
-For help on this field, please refer to [https://github.com/stepmania/stepmania/wiki/ssc](the .ssc format documentation).
+For help on this field, please refer to [the .ssc format documentation](https://github.com/stepmania/stepmania/wiki/ssc).
 It is not a simple number, but instead a comma-separated list of timestamps in seconds paired to a BPM that the song uses at that point.
 * ``LICENSE`` - The license owner of the song.
 Can be left blank.
 * ``CREDIT`` - The illustration artist.
 Can be left blank.

 ### More chart format
 Each chart begins with a `#NOTEDATA:;` line.
 The following tags after `#NOTEDATA:;` are used by the converter:
 - ``#STEPSTYPE`` - The only supported type is ``museca-single``.
 - ``#CREDIT`` - The author of the chart, AKA your handle.
-Not to be confused with the ``#CREDIT``
+Not to be confused with the ``#CREDIT``.
+Note that this doesn't actually get displayed anywhere, and usually even tends to be "``dummy``"
 - ``#DIFFICULTY`` - One of the following three supported difficulties: ``Easy``, ``Medium``, or ``Hard``.
 - ``#METER`` - The difficulty rating, as a value from 1-15 inclusive.
 - ``#NOTES`` - The actual note data, which will continue to be parsed until a line with only a  ``;`` on it is encountered.